Menu Close

 Performance Intensity Function for PB Words

-PB Max: It is better to plot PB scores against various levels of speech intensity on a chart and find the maximum score (PB max) a person can attain, instead of using a single suprathreshold intensity of 30–40 dB above SRT.
-The intensity of sound is noted at which PB max is attained.
-Maximum volume of hearing aid must be less than PB max.
+• PB Max: It is beneficial to plot PB scores against various speech intensity levels to determine the maximum score (PB max) a person can achieve, rather than using a single suprathreshold intensity of 30–40 dB above the SRT.
+The intensity at which PB max is achieved is noted, and the maximum volume of a hearing aid should be set below this level.

 Assessment of hearing - Hearing tests